gabebautista11/xrk/README.md

 repository contains a Python wrapper for the AiM provided DLL.

 ## Examples
-Check out [examples.html](examples.html) in your browser, or spin up `examples.ipynb` in a Jupyter notebook.
+Check out [examples.ipynb](examples.ipynb) in your browser or spin it up on your computer in Jupyter notebook.

 ## Ideas for fun stuff to do
 * Speed and friction traces, dig around in the data